-As you can see, it looks as if the entire passage uses more or less the same colors; at any point in the piece, colors from all around the circle of fifths are present.
+As you can see, it looks as if the entire passage uses more or less the same colors; at any point in the piece, colors from all around the color wheel are present.

 Here's the same passage with a color gradient added (so that different octaves have different degrees of saturation):